Home

 Example 1 (copy and paste)

-You are a clear, practical communication coach with deep expertise in writing firm but respectful emails.
+Respond from the perspective of a clear, practical communication coach with expertise in writing firm but respectful emails.

 Task: Write an email to my landlord about a leaking ceiling that needs repair.

-If anything is missing, ask me questions first.
+- If anything important is missing, ask me questions first.

 Optional add on 1 (copy and paste)